Harris Sisters Month (April)

 Exhibit: Ed Johnetta Miller

 In honor of Harris Sisters Month, Otis Library will host a display by noted quilt/fiber artist Ed Johnetta Miller.
 Widely exhibited in the US and internationally, her quilts are found in numerous important museums and private collections such as the Renwick Gallery of the Smithsonian Museum of Art (Washington DC), The Contemporary Quilt Museum (Golden, Colorado), The Wadsworth Museum of Art (Hartford, CT), Nelson Mandela’s National Museum (Cape Town, South Africa), Safeco Corporation, Johnson & Johnson Corporation, Hartford Hospital, Michigan State University, Yale-New Haven Children’s Hospital, and US Embassy (Cotonou, Benin West Africa).
 In 2019, she was commissioned by the West Hartford Art League to design five quilts for a mural project on the grounds of the Art League.
-NOTE: Please join us for a reception in the Community Room on Saturday, April 20, follwoing the Puppet Show with Dan Butterworth at 11am.
+NOTE: Please join us for a reception in the Community Room on Saturday, April 20, following the Puppet Show with Dan Butterworth at 11am.

 A Tale of Two Digs: Recent Archaeology at the Prudence Crandall Museum

-Tuesday, April 2, 7pm, Atrium
+Wednesday, April 3, 7pm, Atrium

 While the museum was undergoing restoration (2020-2022), two archaeology teams led digs at different locations on the site grounds.
 Join Sarah Sportman, Connecticut State Archaeologist, to discover the artifacts unearthed, and what these items can tell us about 18th and 19th-century life in Canterbury, CT.
 Free after-hours event; no registration required.
-NOTE: The arachaeology exhibit installed in the atrium by the Prudence Crandall Museum for Harris Sisters Month will be available for free viewing through the month of April.
+NOTE: The archaeology exhibit installed in the atrium by the Prudence Crandall Museum for Harris Sisters Month will be available for free viewing through the month of April.

 Note Card Workshop with Ed Johnetta Miller (for grades 2-5)